 However, I’ve come to accept trees as a wonderfully decorative part of the garden whose fruit are a bonus, not the raison d’être.
 Indeed, our crab apple tree was planted as a decorative tree long before we came here, with no thought of doing any more than admiring the glorious blossom and orange blushed fruits.
 Even so, it would be a shame to leave all the fruit to rot, especially as there’s such a thick carpet of crab apples under the tree.

 The easiest way to pick crab apples is to scoop them from the ground as they’re certain to be ripe.
-The trick is to work methodically, so that you don’t tread on the fruit before you get to it and it takes hardly any time to scoop up a good quantity of crab apples.
+The trick is to work methodically, so that you don’t tread on the fruit before you get to it.
 A quick dunk in water gets rid of any grass or leaves.
-With my crab apples gathered, I set to work …

 Make the crab apple liquid base